 Tap water isn’t drinkable and you may not drink as much water as you normally do at home, so give your body a boost with an electrolyte drink, especially because of the humidity which you may not be used to.
 You’ll be especially happy to see an electrolyte drink if you experience stomach problems from eating food you aren’t used to.
 I usually just tuck a sachet into my medicine bag for ‘just in case’ situations.

 Be sure to pack a good amount of bug spray!
 You’ll want to cover yourself in bug spray if you’re staying anywhere where it seems like there are a lot of mosquitos hanging around.
-When I’m in Bali, I tend to apply bug spray and sunscreen every morning.
+When I’m in Bali, I tend to apply bug spray every morning.
 I’ll also apply a liberal amount of bug spray if we’re going out for dinner.
 Be sure to buy a good quality brand.

 It’s very hot in Bali and I usually find it easiest to put my hair in two plaits.
 It’s easy to put a hat on top and my hair stays out of my face and frizz-free.
 I pack my hairbrush, a few little hair bands, bobby pins plus one or two big hair ties so I can pop my hair up in a ponytail or bun.
 If you like your hair to be slick, throw in some gel or hairspray as you will find it frizzes up with all the humidity.
 If you’re swimming a lot, you might like to pack something to put moisture back in your hair, like a treatment or leave-in conditioner.